disha-satpute/MySQL/mysql_info.md

 o	DDL: Defines and manages database schema and structure.<br>
 o	DML: Manages and manipulates data within the database tables.<br>
 o	DCL: Controls access and permissions to the database and its objects.<br>
+o TCL: Manages database transactions, allowing control over committing, rolling back, and setting savepoints.<br>
+o DQL: Focuses on querying and retrieving data from the database, primarily using the SELECT statement.<br>

 ## DDL